Naveenkariyappa/DQP-documentation/README.md

   Once you select Polls you can see the following screen

   ![Hands on exxel polls] (Hands-onExcelPoll.jpg)

+  once you see the following screen you are ready to add polls using hands on excel
+1. In your Excel, select the poll data that you want to copy
+2. Copy the data.
+3. Switch to page showing the above scren and paste the data copied from your excel sheets

+Here you will levereage to manage polls for

+Creating, Launching, Deleting and Managing the Polls!
+(Poll cards)

+- Make sure you have selected insert on the action column This will instruct to the system that data is being inserted
+- Make sure you have put Poll code in all capital characters example POLL01 and is a 6 characher code which is used to distingush between polls This format is expected is standardised data within polls
+- Give a appropriate poll name at the column which says Poll nameExample Science Class
+- Give a small discription for the poll
+  Editor -
+  Status -

+- Save Button is used to save the data to the lacal system Note:- This data is only saved in the lacal syatem to load the data onto the server you need to load it as Load Application data
+- Load saved data button is used to load data from your local system Note:- This data is being loaded from the local system if you intend to load it from the server please select Load Application Data
+    Load Application Data Button
+    Update Application Data Button

 <a name="Create-Questions"/>
 #### Create Questions